Table of contents

 Secondary glaucoma can occur if the cause of increased eye pressure is known, such as by injury, inflammation, certain drugs such as steroids, and advanced cases of cataracts or diabetes.

-Most people are affected by the condition in both eyes, although initially, it might be worse in one eye over the other.
+The condition affects most people in both eyes, although initially, it might be worse in one eye over the other.
 Once blindness occurs, it cannot be reversed.

 Risk factors may include increasing age, high pressure in the eye, a family history of glaucoma, and the use of steroid medication.
-Eye pressures are generally checked at standard vision exams.
+Doctors generally check eye pressures at standard vision exams.
 Pressures of 21 mmHg or 2.8 kPa above atmospheric pressure (760 mmHg) are considered high.
 High eye pressures may put a patient at greater risk of glaucoma, while others have consistently high eye pressures and never develop the condition.

-Diagnosis of this condition is usually made by a dilated eye examination, where the optic nerve is viewed.
+An ophthalmologist usually makes a diagnosis of this condition with a dilated eye examination, where they view the optic nerve.
 Although there is no cure, treatment involving laser therapy or surgery can slow or stop the progression if diagnosed early.

 Is Glaucoma Genetic?

 Glaucoma can be hereditary, and it tends to run in families.
-There are several genetic risk factors for the condition.
+There are also several genetic risk factors related to glaucoma.

-Genetic studies have identified several genetic mutations that can increase risk.
-However, no one gene variant has been identified as the cause, and increased susceptibility is likely a combination of genetic influences.
+Studies have identified several genetic mutations that can increase glaucoma risk.
+However, experts have not identified one gene variant as the cause, and increased susceptibility is likely a combination of genetic influences.
 These specific genes in relation to adult onset forms of the condition include caveolin 1 and 2 (CAV1/CAV2), CDKN2B antisense RNA, TMCO1, SIX1/SIX6, LRP12/ZFPM2, TBK1 and GALC genes in the case of open-angle forms of the condition.
 Other genes, including PLEKHA7, PCMTD1/ST18, and COL11A1, are associated with the closed-angle form.

-Some forms of the condition that affect young children are genetic.
+Some forms of glaucoma that affect young children are genetic.

 Approximately 10-33% of people with juvenile glaucoma have mutations in the MYOC gene.
 This gene encodes instructions for the protein myocilin, which appears in structures regulating intraocular pressure.
 These mutations may also be associated with the primary congenital form of the condition.